Emile Haag

 Emile Haag (born 24 July 1942) is a Luxembourgish historian, trade unionist and former principal of the Athénée de Luxembourg.
-Since 1987 he has been the national president of the confederation of government employees, a Luxembourgish trade union.
+From 1987 to 2016 he was the president of the General Confederation of Civil Servants, a Luxembourgish trade union.
 In 1997, he was made commander of the Ordre de la couronne de chêne (awarded 1997).
-Between 2005 and 2015 he was also President of the chamber for government employees.
-On 29.
-Juni 2015 he was made honorary president of that chamber.
+Between 2005 and 2015 he was also President of the Chamber for Civil Servants and Government Employees.
+In 2015 he was made honorary president of that chamber.

 Biography

 Emile Haag was born in Hunsdorf.
 After his secondary education at the Lycée classique de Diekirch, he went on to study history in Aix-en-Provence and Paris.

 After completing his military service, he went on to pursue a Luxembourg doctorate (1968), through the system called "collation des grades", and became a teacher at the Athénée de Luxembourg.
 In 1981, he became deputy principal, and from 1993 until 2007 he was the principal of this school.

 From 1969 on Haag also taught at the European branch of the Miami University Dolibois European Center (MUDEC) in Luxembourg.
 Between 1971 and 1973 he was also a guest lecturer at Miami University in the US-state of Ohio and received an award for outstanding teaching.

 From 1973 until 1980, he was involved in research at the National archives of Luxembourg, and later taught Modern History at the University Centre of Luxembourg, predecessor of the University of Luxembourg (founded 2003).

-In 2015, he published a lavishly illustrated book, The Rise of Luxembourg from Independence to Success, a book chronicling Luxembourg's recent history.
+In 2015, he published The Rise of Luxembourg from Independence to Success, a book chronicling Luxembourg's recent history.

 Since 1978 he has been a corresponding member of the Historical section of the Grand Ducal Institute, and since 2008 he was the President of the Association for the historical heritage of Luxembourg, the << Union luxembourgeoise pour l'histoire et le patrimoine >> (ULHP).